-Before we get into the reasons to invest, let’s make sure we are all on the same page what we mean by investing.
+Before we get into the reasons to start investing, let’s make sure we are all on the same page about what we mean by investing.

 - Prior to investing funds in the stock market, make sure you have at least a base level emergency fund in place (in a separate savings account).
 Many people make the mistake of saving for retirement without building the foundation to prepare for the present.
 If you have enough money to build both at the same time, by all means, do so, but top priority should be to build an emergency savings foundation to avoid using credit cards or tapping into long-term investments.